 He has won numerous awards as a reporter and editor, including twice for best public service reporting in New England from the AP, and he was the primary editor at the South Florida Sun-Sentinel of two Pulitzer Prize finalists.
 In 2008, a series he edited, “For I was Hungry,” about hunger in Maine, won a number of regional and national awards, including best editorial series from the national Society of Professional Journalists.
-In 2014, he was given the Yankee Quill Award for lifetime achievement by the New England Academy of Journalists, which honors achievement and distinction in New England Journalism, and the New England Newspaper and Press Association has twice awarded him and the Center the “Publick Occurrences” award, which is given “for the very best work that New England newspapers produce each year.”
+In 2014, he was given the Yankee Quill Award for lifetime achievement by the New England Academy of Journalists, which honors achievement and distinction in New England Journalism, and the New England Newspaper and Press Association has four times awarded him and the Center the “Publick Occurrences” award, which is given “for the very best work that New England newspapers produce each year.”

 Christie was one of the first journalists to serve as a full-time training editor for a newspaper, a position that included coaching writers and editors on their craft and creating and running a news writing program for high school and college minority students.

 He is also the editor of four books, including a bestselling book on Hurricane Andrew, which devastated South Florida in 1992.
 He has spoken on newspaper management and writing in the United States, Europe and South America.